deepmodeling/dpti/docs/examples/water.md

-# Example: Phase Diagram of Water
+# Phase Diagram of Water

 This example describes how to calculate the phase diagram of water.